lexman/tuttle/README.md

 When you run this project, you get a [report](http://abonnasseau.github.io/tuttle/docs/musketeers_assets/tuttle_report.html) of every thing that has been run, when, whether it succeeded, an access to the logs, and...
 A nice dependency graph !

+You'll find details on this workflow on the dedicated [tutorial](doc/tutorial).

 Please note that Tuttle is at a very early stage of development and must be considered as alpha, therefore syntax as well as command line options are likely to change.